 Course content is for guidance purposes only and may be subject to change.

-A degree in Cymraeg Proffesiynol can lead to various job prospects.
-There is a high demand for graduates from our school and the skills you will learn by studying more practical modules are a great way to prepare you for work and a career.
+This degree can lead to various job prospects.
+There is a high demand for graduates from our School and the skills you will learn by studying more practical modules are a great way to prepare you for work and a career.
 Our graduates go on to careers in education, the translation industry, media/journalism, PR, marketing, language planning, the heritage industry and the civil service.

 Opportunities at Bangor

 The University’s Skills and Employability Service provides a wide range of resources to help you achieve your graduate ambitions.
 Developing your personal skills and enhancing your employability while at university is becoming increasingly important in today’s job market.

 The Bangor Employability Award (BEA) and Higher Education Achievement Report (HEAR)

 The Bangor Employability Award enables students to build on their transferable skills through the recognition of activities they become involved in during their university life.
 Students can gain points towards the award through extra-curricular activities such as volunteering, attending workshops or actively participating in the Students’ Union’s clubs and societies.